fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 instance_monitoring_period=120000
 ```

-* **SSH Tunnel Properties:** SSH properties are used to provide connectivity to instances.
+* **SSH tunnel properties:** SSH properties are used to provide connectivity to instances.

 ```bash
 # Public IP address of shh tunnel host